 Because English breakfast has baked beans, and ..... no thank you !

-But if you want to have a proper full Irish breakfast, you can always order the pudding and the sausage at the British Corner shop following my affiliate links:
+But if you want to have a proper full Irish breakfast, you need to find the pudding and the sausage:

 Cut the pudding into large slices and grill them with the sausage and the rashers/bacon.

 The Yacht Club de Monaco and Prince Alber organized a full Irish in honor of the Kilcullen Team Ireland in occasion of the Monaco Globe Series.